freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-multiple-conditional-ternary-operators.english.md

 }
 ```

-To make your code easier to read, it is considered best practice to format multiple conditional operators such that each condition is on a separate line, as shown above.
+It is considered best practice to format multiple conditional operators such that each condition is on a separate line, as shown above.
 Using multiple conditional operators without proper indentation may make your code hard to read.
 For example:

 ```js
 function findGreaterOrEqual(a, b) {